ncatlab/nlab-content/pages/6/0/7/6/26706/content.md

 * [institute website](https://www.math.harvard.edu/people/stewart-natalie/)

-Doctoral student at Harvard studying [[equivariant homotopy theory]], with current focus on developing rudiments of [[equivariant higher algebra]].
+Doctoral student at Harvard studying [[equivariant homotopy theory]], with current focus on developing rudiments of [[equivariant higher algebra - contents|equivariant higher algebra]].

 I'm currently in the revision stage on a number of projects.
 For instance, on the combinatorics of [[indexing systems|weak indexing systems]]: